 The Department of State annually administers the statutorily created Diversity Immigrant Visa Program.
 Section 203(c) of the Immigration and Nationality Act (INA) provides for a class of immigrants known as "diversity immigrants" from countries with historically low rates of immigration to the United States.
-For Fiscal Year 2025, up to 55,000 Diversity Visas (DVs) will be available.
+For Fiscal Year 2026, up to 55,000 Diversity Visas (DVs) will be available.
 There is no cost to register for the DV program, but selectees who are scheduled for an interview will be required to pay a visa application fee prior to making their formal visa application where a consular officer will determine whether they qualify for the visa.

-Applicants who are selected in the program (selectees) must meet simple but strict eligibility requirements to qualify for a DV.
+Applicants who are selected in the program (selectees) must meet simple but strict eligibility requirements to qualify for aDV.
 The Department of State determines selectees through a randomized computer drawing.
 The Department of State distributes diversity visas among six geographic regions, and no single country may receive more than seven percent of the available DVs in any one year.

-For DV-2025, natives of the following countries and areas are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years:
+For DV-2026, natives of the following countries and areas are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years:

+- Bangladesh

+- Brazil

+- Canada

-Bangladesh, Brazil, Canada, The People's Republic of China (including mainland and Hong Kong born), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, Republic of Korea (South Korea), Venezuela, and Vietnam.
+- The People's Republic of China (including mainland and Hong Kong born)

+- Colombia

+- Cuba

+- Dominican Republic

+- El Salvador

+- Haiti

+- Honduras

+- India

+- Jamaica

+- Mexico

+- Nigeria

+- Pakistan

+- Philippines

+- Republic of Korea (South Korea)

+- Venezuela

+- Vietnam

-Natives of Macau SAR and Taiwan are eligible.
+- Natives of Macau SAR and Taiwan are eligible.

-With the exception of the United Kingdom and its dependent territories, which are now eligible for DV-2025, there were no changes in eligibility from the previous fiscal year.
+With the exception of Cuba, which is not eligible for DV-2026, there were no changes in eligibility from the previous fiscal year.